OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-135.md

 ## Psalm 135:21

-> Blessed be the Lord from Zion,
+> Blessed be the Lord, who comes from Zion,
 > Who dwells in Jerusalem.
-> Honour the Lord!
+> Praise the Lord!